Warren violates arcane rule, sparking Senate dustup

 King wrote that when acting as a federal prosecutor, Sessions used his power to "chill the free exercise of the vote by black citizens."

-Quoting King technically put Warren in violation of Senate rules for "impugning the motives" of Sessions, though senators have said far worse stuff.
+Quoting King technically put Warren in violation of Senate rules for "impugning the motives" of Sessions, though senators have said far worse.
 And Warren was reading from a letter that was written 10 years before Sessions was even elected to the Senate.

 Still, top Senate Republican Mitch McConnell invoked the rules.
 After a few parliamentary moves, the GOP-controlled Senate voted to back him up.